 Fixing Stealth in DnD 5e

 Stealth Missions will eventually show up in every campaign.
-Whether you need to infiltrate a castle to steal a relic, assassinate a powerful political figure or escape from a prison, your party is going to have to get all sneaky sooner or later.
+Whether you need to infiltrate a castle, steal a relic, assassinate a powerful political figure, or escape from a prison, your party is going to have to get sneaky sooner or later.

 There really isn’t a whole lot of help when it comes to stealth mechanics in published materials, pretty much all we get is: